 Cost of Purchasing a Dog

 In Singapore, you can either buy a puppy from a breeder or adopt from a shelter.
-Buying a dog typically costs a few thousand dollars.
+Buying a dog typically from a pet store or breeder can cost a few thousand dollars.
 For example, a Golden Retriever and a Japanese Spitz both cost around $2,500 at a reputable pet store.
-Adopting is a cheaper alternative.
+Adopting from a shelter is a cheaper alternative.
 The adoption fee varies depending on the shelter, but prices generally run between S$180 and S$330.
 This fee includes vaccinations, microchipping, a health checkup and a sterilization procedure.
 While adopting a dog is cheaper, the process is more strict and involves an application and home visits to ensure your new pet is in a good home.

 Adoption centres are also part of Project ADORE (ADOption and REhoming of dogs), which is a scheme allowing HDB residents to own medium sized local cross breed dogs.
 The cost for adopting a dog under this project totals S$500 for adoption and training and a S$15 annual dog license fee.